insung3511/classifiy_mnist_opencv/README.md

-# Classification MNIST Datasets using OpenCV, Numpy
+# Classification of MNIST Datasets using OpenCV and Numpy

-In this project, I will classification MNIST Datasets using OpenCV Convolution, Mean Squared Error and HoG (Histogram Of Oriented Gradient).
-This commonly worked as handcraft machine learning, becuase all of feature extraction phase.
+In this project, I will be classifying the MNIST Datasets using OpenCV for convolution, mean squared error, and HoG (Histogram of Oriented Gradient).
+This approach is commonly used in handcrafted machine learning due to the feature extraction phase.

-# Whole phase
+# Phases Overview

-All phase will be 2 sections, train phase and test phase.
+The project consists of two main phases: the training phase and the testing phase.

-## Train Phase
+## Training Phase

-학습 과정은 데이터의 특성을 추출하고 테스트 과정에서 입력 이미지와 실제 이미지를 비교하기 위한 용도로 쓰입니다. 해당 과정은 train.py 에서 이루어지며 Feature Extraction은 feature_extraction.py 에서 진행이 됩니다. 학습된 데이터를 우리는 __Train Threshold__ 라고 정의합니다.
-Train Threshold는 데이터는 Train Phase에서 Feature Extraction 거친 이미지에서 각각의 한 레이블에 대한 평균값을 구해져 있습니다.
+The training phase involves extracting features from the data and is utilized to compare input images with real images during the testing phase.
+This process is carried out in the `train.py` file, while the feature extraction is performed in `feature_extraction.py`.
+The trained data is referred to as the "__Train Threshold__," which represents the average values for each label obtained from the feature-extracted images during the training phase.

-## Test Phase
+## Testing Phase

-Test Phase 혹은 Prediction 에서는 입력 이미지와 Train Phase에서 거친 Feature Extraction을 동일하게 거치고 MSE로 비교를 합니다. 여기서 MSE가 가장 낮은 레이블이 가장 높은 확률로 동일한 이미지로 구별합니다.
+In the testing phase or prediction phase, we apply the same feature extraction process to the input images as in the training phase.
+We then compare them using mean squared error (MSE).
+The label with the lowest MSE value indicates the highest probability of the input image being classified as the corresponding label.